-We are convinced that this will enable us to better resist the Russian aggression, to strengthen our chemical safety measures, to improve our emergency response, to counteract the possible use of chemicals on the territory of Ukraine and to move forward with important projects, helping to prepare us for future challenges.
+We are convinced that this will enable us to better resist the Russian aggression, to strengthen our chemical safety measures, to improve our emergency response, to counteract the possible use of chemicals on the territory of Ukraine, and to move forward with important projects, helping to prepare us for future challenges.

-Ukraine is also grateful to the States Parties to the Convention that have provided us on the bilateral level with assistance, including alarm systems, detection protective decontamination equipment, medical antidotes and treatments as well as instructions on application of these protective measures.
+Ukraine is also grateful to the States Parties to the Convention that have provided us on a bilateral level with assistance, including alarm systems, detection protective decontamination equipment, medical antidotes and treatments, as well as instructions on the application of these protective measures.

-The Russian full-scale war against Ukraine showed not only the problem of the threat of the use of chemical weapons by the aggressor, but also the unknown extremely intense poisonous effect on people of mixtures of highly toxic substances that are formed from explosives, burning of phosphorous ammunition in combination with industrial and agricultural chemicals and burning of energy infrastructure, including transformers and oil depots.
+The Russian full-scale war against Ukraine showed not only the problem of the threat of the use of chemical weapons by the aggressor, but also the unknown, extremely intense poisonous effect on people of mixtures of highly toxic substances that are formed from explosives, burning of phosphorous ammunition in combination with industrial and agricultural chemicals, and burning of energy infrastructure, including transformers and oil depots.

-Today it is not possible to carry out a full examination and investigation, but after we win the war our medical care system will tackle new challenges.
-We will have to diagnose, treat and rehabilitate thousands of people with chemical damage to their health, severely complicated with traumatic psychological stress.
+Today, it is not possible to carry out a full examination and investigation, but after we win the war, our medical care system will tackle new challenges.
+We will have to diagnose, treat, and rehabilitate thousands of people whose health has been damaged by chemicals and severe complications, including post-traumatic stress disorder.

-Apart from the OPCW, there is no other organization that can cover such a chemical threat to human life, which is comparable in impact and consequences to chemical weapons.
-In this regard we suggest that the state parties consider the possibility of bringing the issue of such chemical threat to the OPCW agenda.
+Apart from the OPCW, there is no other Organisation that can cover such a chemical threat to human life, which is comparable in impact and consequences to chemical weapons.
+In this regard, we suggest that the States Parties consider the possibility of bringing the issue of such chemical threat to the OPCW agenda.

-Thank you, Mr. Chairperson, and I would like to request that this statement be treated as an official document of the Conference.
+Thank you, Mr Chairperson, and I would like to request that this statement be treated as an official document of the Conference.